criticalwebdesign/book/README.md

 A collection of examples and exercises to accompany _Critical Web Design_ by xtine burrough and Owen Mundy.

+> Critical Web Design teaches readers to conceptualize, design, and program responsive websites as both an applied and creative practice.
+Readers will develop and use technical skills in interface design, usability/accessibility, and coding in HTML/CSS and Javascript, as well as speculative and critical design methods for imagining and producing online works that address issues relevant to design and technology in society.

 ## Chapter 1 Networks